iconjenchua/shopify-theme-dev/README.md

 ## DEVELOPMENT COMMANDS
 - `npm run build`: Takes the files from `src`, modifies them as needed, and sends them to `dist`.
 - `npm run watch`: Runs `build`, then watches the theme you have identified in your `.env` file.
 Any changes you make to `src` will be built to `dist` and uploaded.
-- `npm run deploy`: Uploads all files that have been changed to your theme set up in `.env`.
+- `npm run deploy`: Uploads to your theme set up in `.env`.
-- `npm run reconcile`: Downloads the current theme set up in `.env` to a folder called `download` and copies the files to `src`, so you can see any changes in your git client.
-If a folder for the current STORE is present, the downloaded version of the files existing in that folder will be copied to that folder instead.
-Files and folders listed in `.theme_ignores` will not be included in the reconcile.
+- `npm run reconcile`: Downloads current theme `.json` configuration files including section `.json` files and copies them to `src` or to the `stores` folder if doing multi-store development,  so you can see any changes in your git client.
+Use this 90% of the time.
-- `npm run reconcileall`: Much like `reconcile`, but will reconcile all files and folders, regardless if they are listed in `.theme_ignores`.
+- `npm run reconcileall`: Much like `reconcile` but downloads ALL files (assets, snippets, layout, etc.).
+Use this only when necessary edits done via the Shopify code editor needs to be reconciled in the repo.
 - `npm run zip`: Makes a zip file containing the theme files, in case you want to upload manually.
 This can be very quick for deployments.

 ## CUSTOM SCSS
 When creating custom styling, create a custom.scss instead of overwriting the base css.
 Do not directly edit base CSS code from the base theme.

-Scenario 1: overriding section styling
+Example: overriding section styling
 - To override styling in `section-video-hero.css`, create a file called `section-video-hero.custom.scss`
 - The styling for both css and scss file will be merged into one file called `sectio-video-hero.css` and this will be uploaded to your dev theme
 - You do not need to import `section-video-hero.custom.css` in your `.liquid` file

-Scenario 2: creating styling for new section `product-banner.liquid`
+Example: creating styling for new section `product-banner.liquid`
 - Create file `section-product-banner.scss`
 - Import `section-product-banner.css` on your `product-banner.liquid` file